 How Young Prairie Dogs Learn

 Coteries last for many years, and the infants must learn their place in the complex society.
-When young, prairie dogs can wander into other territories without any fear of attack, and when first leaving the nest, they meet other members of the coterie.
+When young, prairie dogs can wander into other territories without any fear of attack, and when first leaving the nest, they meet other coterie members.
 Adults will groom them, and they can play with other infants of their age.

-However, after a few weeks, the restrictions that they face as adults come into play.
-They are no longer allowed to trespass into another territory, and they will be chased back home.
+However, after a few weeks, the restrictions they face as adults come into play.
+They are no longer allowed to trespass into another territory and will be chased home.
 This is an important lesson: they will not be treated the same away from home, and they soon learn that passing the border results in harsher treatment.

 A few weeks after leaving the nest, the infants will also greet others by kissing them and performing the jump-yip vocalization.
 If they do this in a neighboring territory, there are chased away, so they soon realize where the territory boundaries are.